projecttacoma/fqm-execution/README.md

 Options:
-  -d, --debug                                 enable debug output (default: false) -o, --output-type <type>                    type of output, "raw", "detailed", "reports", "gaps" (default: "detailed") -m, --measure-bundle <measure-bundle>       path to measure bundle -p, --patient-bundles <patient-bundles...>  paths to patient bundle -s, --measurement-period-start <date>       start date for the measurement period, in YYYY-MM-DD format (defaults to the start date defined in the Measure, or 2019-01-01 if not set there)
+  -d, --debug                                 enable debug output (default: false) -o, --output-type <type>                    type of output, "raw", "detailed", "reports", "gaps" (default: "detailed") -r, --report-type <type>                    type of MeasureReport (only for output type "reports"): "summary" or "individual" (default: "individual")
+  -m, --measure-bundle <measure-bundle>       path to measure bundle -p, --patient-bundles <patient-bundles...>  paths to patient bundle -s, --measurement-period-start <date>       start date for the measurement period, in YYYY-MM-DD format (defaults to the start date defined in the Measure, or 2019-01-01 if not set there)